James M. Sweeney

-James M. Sweeney is a serial entrepreneur who started 14 healthcare companies with original ideas, none of which have failed.
-He has raised $2 billion in capital and generated more than $30 billion in exit value.
+James M. Sweeney was a serial entrepreneur who started 14 healthcare companies with original ideas, none of which failed.
+He raised $2 billion in capital and generated more than $30 billion in exit value.
 His companies have saved or extended the lives of millions of people.
+He passed away on June 17, 2026.

-Most recently, he has turned to humanitarian work by founding Kids Set Free, Inc, a 501(c)(3) foundation with a mission dedicated to supporting agencies and organizations that are combatting Child Sexual Exploitation.
+In his final years, he turned to humanitarian work by founding Kids Set Free, Inc, a 501(c)(3) foundation with a mission dedicated to supporting agencies and organizations that are combatting Child Sexual Exploitation.
+It later merged with the nonprofit OUR Rescue, where Sweeney served as a Board Member.

-His forthcoming book, Creative Insecurity: Lean Into the Unknown and Unleash Your Inner Misfit was released by Post Hill Press (Distributed by Simon & Schuster) on December, 10 2024.
-It is co-authored with Rhonda Lauritzen.
+His book, Creative Insecurity: Lean Into the Unknown and Unleash Your Inner Misfit was released by Post Hill Press (Distributed by Simon & Schuster) on December, 10 2024.
+It was co-authored with Rhonda Lauritzen.

 Early life and education

 When Sweeney was 15, he worked in a hospital supply room.
 After graduating from high school in San Diego, California, Sweeney joined the United States Army Medical Corps, as a combat medic.
 In 1969, Sweeney graduated from San Diego State University and, shortly after, was hired by Baxter Travenol (later renamed Baxter, International).